huangyingting/llm-inference/README.md

 We can create a namespace and add default tolerations to it.
 This ensures all pods in the namespace can be scheduled on GPU spot nodes.

-The following example creates the 'llm' namespace and adds the required tolerations:
+The following example creates the `llm` namespace and adds the required tolerations:

 ```yaml
 apiVersion: v1